clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

           Figure 9: VMware ESXi - Disconnect the CD/DVD drive

     #.
 Attach the :file:`clear-[version number]-esxi.vmdk` file that was
-        converted from the pre-configured |CL| VMware image.
+        converted from the preconfigured |CL| VMware image.

         #.
 Click the :guilabel:`Add hard disk` button and select the
             :guilabel:`Existing hard drive` option.
 See Figure 10.